 Our new Principal is Karen Stewart

 It is with great pleasure that the Advisory Group and I announce the appointment of Ms Karen Stewart as Principal for Rangiora High School.
-Ms Stewart commenced work at Rangiora High School on Monday 17 July 2017.
+Ms Stewart was welcomed to our school in the first week of Term 3.

 Until she joined us, Ms Stewart was co-lead Principal for the first Kahui Ako Community of Learning (COL) in the country with 6,500 students, consisting of 21 schools and six kindergartens in Marlborough.
 Ms Stewart is also Principal of Marlborough Girls’ College where she is released for three days a week to lead the Community of Learning.
 She has been Principal of Marlborough Girls’ College since 2006, having worked her way up through Assistant Principal and Deputy Principal roles at the school.